bencehamrak/bencehamrak.github.io/README.md

-## Welcome!

-You will find some details here about my research.
-Please get in touch!

 ## About me
 <p style="text-align:justify;">
 I am a postdoctoral researcher at the University of Vienna.
 My research is on political behavior and political psychology, organized around three themes.
 One strand examines democratic accountability: how voters respond to political scandals, whether policy outcomes reflect or distort public preferences, and how citizens monitor democratic norms.
 A second strand explores how institutions, events, and outcomes shape group identity — from partisan attitudes around elections to the effects of descriptive and symbolic representation on the political engagement.
 A third strand studies the politics of backsliding democracies: citizens' perceptions of democratic quality, opposition campaigning under competitive authoritarianism, and how elite messaging exploits and deepens societal polarization.
 To address these questions, I primarily use surveys, survey experiments, and causal inference methods for observational data.
 When out of the office, I am a serious hobby cyclist and a nature and animal enthusiast.